 Then I fell back from there.

 The tree from which Odin hangs himself is surely none other than Yggdrasil, the world-tree at the center of the Germanic cosmos whose branches and roots hold the Nine Worlds.
-Directly below the world-tree is the Well of Urd, which contains the entirety of the past within its depths, and is therefore a source of incredible wisdom.
+Directly below the world-tree is the Well of Urd, a source of incredible wisdom.
 The runes themselves seem to have their native dwelling-place in its waters.
 This is also suggested by another Old Norse poem, the Völuspá (“Insight of the Seeress”):